entando/entando-docs/vuepress/docs/next/docs/curate/bundle-presentation-config.md

-# How to customize bundle info shown in Entando App Builder
+# Customize Bundle Info Shown in App Builder

+An example of how a bundle is displayed in the Local Hub of an Entando Application is shown below:

 ![Hub user interface in Entando App Builder](./img/local-hub-page.png)

-In the image above you can see an example of a bundle as is displayed in the Hub user interface inside the Entando App Builder.

-The corresponding custom-resource file on Kubernetes is similar to this:
+The corresponding custom resource file on Kubernetes contains content similar to the following:

 ```
 apiVersion: entando.org/v1